tdda/tdda/tdda/referencetest/examples/README.md

     cd ..

 The tests should pass.
-(There are 7 tests in total using unittest, or 8 using pytest, of which two are affected by generators.py.)
+(There are 7 tests in total using unittest, or 8 using pytest, of which two are affected by `generators.py`.)

 ### Step 2:

-Make a one or more changes to the generation code in the `generate_string` function in `generators.py` to change the HTML output.
+Make one or more changes to the generation code in the `generate_string` function in `generators.py` to change the HTML output.
 Specifically, try changing the title in `<h1> ... </h1>`
 in some way (e.g. to upper case) in the generate_string function..